dbos-inc/dbos-docs/docs/python/programming-guide.md

 We introduce a sleep allowing you to interrupt the program midway through the workflow.
 We then change `greet` to start this workflow.

 The next step is time-sensitive; you may want to read it over before running.
-Stop your app with Control + C and restart it with `dbos start`.
+Stop your app with CTRL+C and restart it with `dbos start`.
 Then, visit http://localhost:8000/greeting/Mike in your browser to send a request to your application.
 In your terminal, you should see an output like:

 ```shell